 It’s time to get crafty, and create your own Bunker!
 Using recyclable materials found at home, we have created a miniature Bunker with plotting map, Tote Board, Dais and even the Controller’s Cabin.
 Why not download this free education pack and see if you and your family can recreate our Bunker.

-Eighty years ago this year, Operation Dynamo (26 May – 4 June 1940) was launched to evacuate Allied service personnel from Dunkirk on the coast of France.
+In 2020 we commemorated the 80th anniversary of Operation Dynamo (26 May – 4 June 1940) .
+It was launched to evacuate Allied service personnel from Dunkirk on the coast of France.
 It was a huge rescue mission resulting in the evacuation of over 338,000 servicemen.
 To commemorate this important anniversary, we have produced five panels providing information on the role of No. 11 Group and the Bunker.

 DUNKIRK 80: FIGHTER FACTS IN 80 SECONDS